10 steps to improve your written police reports

 This is a clumsy sentence.
 Particularly annoying is the use of the third person phrase “this officer.”
 It’s as if the author were describing someone else.

 It seems like LEOs of the past have felt the need to pass down this ancient ritual of using stilted police jargon to the newer officers when instructing them on the art of report writing.
-It must seem to them that their reports will be viewed with more credibility when composed with this peculiar police phraseology.
-What it really does is draw the reader’s attention away from the content of the report.
+They must believe reports are seen as more credible when using peculiar police phraseology.
+What it does is draw the reader’s attention away from the content of the report.
 A better sentence would be: “I got out of my cruiser and asked the driver, Ms. Anna Brown, for her driver’s license.”

 2. Don’t Make the Reader Search for Information